 Acceptance of Term Sheet.
-The Village Council accepts the Term the Note.
+The Village Council accepts the Term Section 3.
+Sheet from the Bank.

+Authorization of Amendments to the Revolving Line of Credit and Section 4. the Note.
 The Village Council authorizes amendments to the Revolving Line of Credit (the "Amended Revolving Line of Credit Agreement") and the Note (the "Amended Note") to reflect the terms set forth in the Recitals and in the Term Sheet.